lucfe2010/lucfe-hexo/source/_posts/0004Formal_science/计算机科学技术Computer_science/Software organization/windows operation system.md/windows wiki.md

 ---

- task scheduler

-with this you can create automated tasks that come into effect at a time chosen by yourself.

 ---

+## taskbar jump lists

 taskbar jump lists for quick access to documents and folders

 a jump list is the official name of the menu that appears when you right-click to a taskbar button.
 Each Jump List includes commands to open the program, to pin the program to the taskbar (or unpin it), and to close all open windows represented by the button.

 In addition, for programs developed to take advantage of this feature, Jump Lists can include shortcuts to common tasks that can be performed with that program,

 such as New Window or New InPrivate Window on a Microsoft Edge Jump List.